As a parent preparing to begin a divorce in Illinois, there’s no doubt your children are your number one priority.

-- We’ll guide you through the difficult, but necessary conversations and educate you on how the decisions you’re making will impact your children now and in the future.
+- Guide you through the difficult, but necessary conversations and educate you on how the decisions you’re making will impact your children now and in the future.

-- And help you negotiate any issues of disagreement so you can create an agreement you both find fair and equitable regarding the support of your children.
+- Help you negotiate any issues of disagreement so you can create an agreement you both find fair and equitable regarding the support of your children.

-- We’ll also make sure your agreement improves cash flow, minimizes tax issues and avoids penalties whenever possible.
+- Make sure your agreement improves cash flow, minimizes tax issues, and avoids penalties whenever possible.